 We depend on third-party contract manufacturers for the production of PRT-201.
-Our active pharmaceutical ingredient, or API, is produced at our contract manufacturer, Lonza AG.
-PRT-201 finished product is produced at our contract fill/finish provider, Jubilant HollisterStier.
-Release testing and stability for API and finished product are performed at PPD, Inc. We used API manufactured at Lonza to create finished product that was used in our Phase 2 AVF clinical trial and will be used for our Phase 3 clinical trials.
-We also plan to use API manufactured at Lonza for our commercial launch and future trials.
+Our active pharmaceutical ingredient, or API, is produced at our contract manufacturer, Lonza AG, which is required to comply with the FDA's Current Good Manufacturing Practice (cGMP) regulations.
+PRT-201 finished product is produced at our contract fill/finisher provider, Jubilant HollisterStier, which is required to comply with cGMP regulations.
+We used API manufactured at Lonza to create finished product that was used in our Phase 2 AVF clinical trial and will be used for our Phase 3 clinical trials.
+We also plan to manufacture API at Lonza for our commercial launch and future trials.
+Release and stability testing for API and finished product are performed at PPD, Inc. The tests indicate stability of at least four years for our API and at least six months for our finished product.